joesan/plant-infra/pi/README.md

 For flashing the SD card, you can download this awesome tool from resin.io, the "Etcher" - You can download it from [here](https://etcher.io/)

 Once you download Etcher, the flashing process is pretty simple and straight forward.
-Just add the image, select the drive (Etcher even pre-selects the SD card for you.
-Just verify it for the correctness and hit Flash.
+Just add the image, select the drive Etcher even pre-selects the SD card for you.
+Just verify it for the correctness of the selecetd drive and hit Flash.

 ![Etcher Flashing](https://github.com/joesan/plant-infra/blob/master/pi/images/Etcher.png)